nvdias0/raspbiandev/README.md

 ### Notes
-- run.sh script tries to reuse a previous container keeping last chagens.
+- "run.sh" script tries to reuse a previous container keeping last chagens.
-- run.sh --clean  resets the container as to the initial image.
+- "run.sh --clean" resets the container as to the initial image.
-- run.sh --pull   forces to pull updated image.
+- "run.sh --pull"  forces pull pre-built updated image from docker hub.
-- run-sh --build  forces creating imagem from ubuntu and install all software (VERY SLOW)
+- "run-sh--build"  forces creating imagem from ubuntu and install all software (VERY SLOW).
-- docker image is available in the docker hub nvdias/raspbiandev for a direct download and install.
-It will be faster to download then making everything.
 - You should need 800 MB storage to have the image in your system.